 My father and I shared a great love of the outdoors and my sense of adventure and need to wander and explore come from him.
 He also was a very talented artist, photographer, amateur archaeologist, and singer in a barbershop quartet.
 In his spare time, he loved doing needlepoint too!

-From quilting to embroidery, paper crafting, sewing, pottery and more, there’s pretty much no form of arts and crafts that my Mom doesn’t excel at.
-She always has such a unique way of looking at projects and bringing her own stamp to them and I spent many hours of my childhood sitting beside her absorbing as much of her flair for the creative as I could.
+From quilting to embroidery, paper crafting, sewing, pottery and more, there’s pretty much no form of arts and crafts that my Mom didn’t excel at.
+She always had such a unique way of looking at projects and bringing her own stamp to them and I spent many hours of my childhood sitting beside her absorbing as much of her flair for the creative as I could.
 My family has made me who I am and now I share that with all of you.

 We are a family of educators and life-long learners.